-1. Activate your access cardIf you have successfully completed online enrolment and have collected your card from the Enrolment Support Centre, you can activate it by tapping this on any access point to enter a room or part of a campus building.
-Any member of staff with a Welcome t-shirt or sash will be able to help – just ask!
+1. Activate your access cardIf you have successfully completed online enrolment and have had your access card posted to you or by appointment if your UEL access card is to be collected from the UEL Hub, you can activate it by tapping this on any access point to enter a room or part of a campus building.

 2. Move in (if relevant)

 If you are moving into university accommodation, the Residential Life Team will send you all the information you need about your moving in date and support you to settle in and get to know your neighbours and your new community.
 More information can be found on the accommodation pages.

 3. Enrolment support centreAll enrolment support is available virtually and any enquiries raised onsite will be via the virtual facility.
 The virtual support will help you resolve enrolment, fees, money and, or other support issues you may have.

 4. Gain enrolment support (if required)

 If you have completed your enrolment, paid fees online and received your access card, you do not need to request any support for online enrolment.
 Please check your enrolment status on your UEL Direct to see whether you have completed your enrolment.